 Individuals seeking admission to the Master of Fine Arts program in Acting for the Returning Professional must audition and complete an interview in addition to applying for graduate admission to Kent State University.
 The Returning Professional program looks for candidates who possess substantial professional experience that may include, but is not limited to: Broadway credits, major regional and/or international performance credits, film or television credits, awards of national recognition, professional union affiliation, publication in field of expertise, and a significant record of mentoring.
 This information, meant to give a sense of a candidate's work, can be provided through resume/CV, performance reviews, interviews, awards, etc.

-The School of Theatre and Dance is now seeking candidates for the Class of 2022 enrolling in the Fall of 2021.
+The School of Theatre and Dance is still seeking candidates for the Class of 2022 enrolling in the Fall of 2021.
 Please check back next year for more information.

-For more information on audition dates and requirements, see the link below.
+For more information on audition requirements, see the link below.

 Frequently Asked Questions